 The VR testing, however, was solely done using the Steam-Powered VR Games and Performance application.
 Each VR-Game’s performance is closely monitored to see how well the machine is running the particular game.

-Only after running through rigorous tests and gauging every peripheral ourselves did we came to a conclusion and devise our list of the best gaming PC in most of the price segments and demanding nature of the gamers.
+Only after running through rigorous tests and gauging every peripheral, we came to a conclusion and devise our list of the best gaming PCs in most of the price segments and demanding nature of the gamers.

 Most Important Factors To Consider Before Choosing The Best Gaming PC